taylorwood/taylorwood.github.io/_posts/2018-10-15-clojure-spec-faq.md

 (gen/sample
   (gen/fmap set-parent-ids (s/gen ::my-map)))
 ```
-Also take a look at test.check's `recursive-gen` for another approach.
+Also see test.check's `recursive-gen` for another approach.

 Another example might be non-recursive relationships between values, like arguments to a function.
 Consider writing a function spec for `clojure.core/subs`: